-As of December 31, 2012, we had approximately fifty nine hundred employees, including approximately thirty two hundred in our factory house and specialty stores and nine hundred at our distribution facilities.
-Approximately nineteen hundred of our employees were full-time.
-Most of our employees are located in the United States and none of our employees are currently covered by a collective bargaining agreement.
+As of December 31, 2013, we had approximately seventy-eight hundred employees, including approximately five thousand in our brand and factory house stores and nine hundred seventy at our distribution facilities.
+Approximately thirty three hundred of our employees were full-time.
+Most of our employees are located in the United States.
+None of our employees in the United States are currently covered by a collective bargaining agreement and there are no material collective bargaining agreements in effect in any of our international locations.
 We have had no labor-related work stoppages, and we believe our relations with our employees are good.